Childhood and Education Journey of Monica Lewinsky in Timeline

 1998: Truth and Context Lost

-By 2005, Monica Lewinsky found that she could not escape the spotlight in the U.S., and she moved to London to study social psychology at the London School of Economics.
+By 2005, Monica Lewinsky found that she could not escape the spotlight in the U.S., which made both her professional and personal life difficult.
+She stopped selling her handbag line and moved to London to study social psychology at the London School of Economics.

-December 2006: Graduation with Master of Science Degree
+December 2006: Graduated with Master of Science Degree

 In 2006, Monica Lewinsky obtained a master's degree in psychology from the London School of Economics.